Unirule Institute of Economics

-The Unirule Institute of Economics (天则经济研究所 (Tiānzé Jīngjǐ Yánjiūsuǒ)) was a Beijing-based Chinese think tank established in 1993.
+The Unirule Institute of Economics was a Beijing-based Chinese think tank established in 1993.
 Unirule conducted research and education in social sciences, primarily in economics, governance, policy, and culture.
 In August 2019 the institute announced that it would be closing down due to governmental pressure.

 Unirule fellows were non-residential research economists, jurists, sociologists, and humanists coming from various research institutes, such as Chinese Academy of Social Sciences, and Development Research Center of State Council, and Zhejiang University.